-At November 30, 2015, the Company had not yet achieved profitable operations, had working capital of \$83,993, had an accumulated deficit of \$14,997,841 since inception and expects to incur further losses in the development of its business.
+At November 30, 2016, the Company had not yet achieved profitable operations, had working capital of \$335,639, had an accumulated deficit of \$15,411,731 since inception and expects to incur further losses in the development of its business.
 Management is in the process of obtaining additional financial resources and believes sufficient resources will be available as required.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.
-The above factors may cast significant doubt upon the Companys ability to continue as a going concern and, therefore, it may be unable to realize its assets and discharge its liabilities in the normal course of business.
-See Note 18 for contingent liabilities.
+The above factors may cast significant doubt upon the Companyon ability to continue as a going concern and, therefore, it may be unable to realize its assets and discharge its liabilities in the normal course of business.
+Subsequent to November 30, 2016, the Company received gross proceeds of \$120,750 from the issuance of a convertible debenture (Note 18).